fasiha/simple-combine-population-statistics/README.md

 # simple-combine-population-statistics

 Pure Python (3 and 2) module to combine the sample means and (co)variances from two populations into a single population mean and (co)variance.
-Handles the univariate case (i.e., deals with sample variances) and the bivariate case (where covariance is a two by two Numpy array).
+Handles the univariate case (i.e., deals with sample variances) and the bivariate case (where covariance is a two by two nested array (Numpy array works too but Numpy isn't needed)).

 ## Unit test
-Run the built-in unit test (*depends on Numpy!*) from the command line:
+Run the built-in unit test (*test depends on Numpy!*) from the command line:
 ```
 $ python combinePopulations.py
 .